pheko49/cafe-sales-analytics-dashboard/README.md

 ---

-## 📊 Project Overview
+## 🚀 Project Overview

-The goal of this project is to analyze café sales performance over time and across different product categories.
+The goal of this project is to analyze café sales data to understand:
+- Which products drive the most revenue
+- Sales patterns over time (daily, weekly, monthly)
+- Payment method trends
+- In-store vs takeaway performance

+The final dashboard provides interactive, real-time insights for better business decision-making.

+---

 ## 📊 Current Features